aleks-rodriguez/Design-Testing2/D06 - Control Check/Control Check - Angel/Item 1 - Readme/README.txt

 7. Generex library has been implemented in this project.
 It allows us to generate a random string from a given pattern.
 8. Scripts folder contains a javascript file.
 This file, whose name is "table.js", solves the second point from Maintentance Requirement Control Checked requested.
+9. From my point of view, there is no need to make a relation bewteen Omamek and Company.
+Due to this is being done about an audit related to a position which contains the company data.